 1 Scope

 This TR studies existing network energy efficiency metrics and outlines proposals how network energy efficiency metrics capturing multiple performance dimensions (service volume, service quality, service availability, etc.) could be formulated.
 These can be combinations of existing energy efficiency metrics, but also new proposals capturing performance dimensions not considered today.
+Similar to ETSI ES 203 228 [i.1], the focus is on network energy efficiency metrics to be used for monitoring and/or optimization of live networks.

 2 References